rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 Find more information on this topic in the [Accessibility References](#accessibility-references)

-## Error Suggestion
-- **Must**
-  - If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text WCAG 3.3.3

-Find more information on this topic in the [Accessibility References](#accessibility-references)

-### Success Detection
-Use at least one of the following techniques:

--  Confirmation text on the web page
-(it may be appropriate to move the keyboard focus to the error message)
--  **Aria-live announcement**

--  Confirmation message in the page `<title>` if the submission causes a page reload or a new page load.

 ## Using Available Cedar Components
 by default, cedar form elements error message pattern  default to adding `role="status`, automatically setting your validation to a notification the following Cedar components provide generic validation styling